jdalbey/EasyAuth/docs/Quick Start Guide.md

 ### Step 2: Verifying with the TOTP code.

 1. For each vault entry a six-digit One-Time Password (TOTP) is displayed that changes every 30 seconds.
-The seconds timer indicates how much time remains for the displayed TOTP to be active.

 2. Click the 6-digit TOTP code to copy it to the clipboard.